TimotheeMickus/codwoe/README.md

 datasets with the PyTorch dataset API.

 # Using the datasets

+**Datasets are no longer provided directly on this repository.
+The competition datasets are now available on this page: [https://codwoe.atilf.fr/](https://codwoe.atilf.fr/).**

 This section details the structure of the JSON dataset file we provide.
 More information is available on the competition website: [link](https://competitions.codalab.org/competitions/34022#participate-get_data).